 Sure, pumpkin goes well with chocolate, pecans, and walnuts.
 You can add half a cup of chocolate chips or nuts to the batter and bake as normal.

-More Autumn breakfast treats
+More autumn breakfast treats

 📖 Recipe card

-Pumpkin Muffins
+Easy Pumpkin Muffins with Streusel Topping

 Ingredients